mac799l/drone-swarm-simulation/README.md

 > Note: this will take some time on the first run.
 Also, the ```-w``` option is recommended on the first run of SITL as it sets the vehicle parameters to their defaults.
 > Also, the ```-v``` option specifies the vehicle type.
 For this guide we will be using the ArduCopter vehicle, but others are possible depending on your needs.

 Once that is completed, some information about the drone should come up in the terminal (as well as an additional console interface with connection information).
 The terminal that the ```sim_vehicle.py``` command was run in will start a Mavproxy instance.
+[Mavproxy](https://ardupilot.org/mavproxy/) is a ground control station that communicates with the simulated drone, but its use is not a focus of this guide.
 Pressing enter a few times should display ```<STABILIZE>```.
 SITL should now be working.

 ### #3 - Ardupilot Gazebo Plugin